 Write quality content

 Evergreen blog content is going to be on your blog for a long time, so it’s worth taking your time and making it really good.
 Search engines these days are far more interested in the quality of your content than how many blog posts you write.
-So, it’s fat better to take your time and craft one piece of really good quality evergreen content, than dashing off five quick and scrappy blog posts.
+Consequently, it’s far better to take your time and craft one piece of really good quality evergreen content, than dashing off five quick and scrappy blog posts.

 How to promote YOUR evergreen content